nataliyamiller/Dictionary/README.md

 * _Gradle_

--Clone this repository and run with Gradle (type "gradle run in your command line).
+- Clone this repository and run with Gradle (type "gradle run in your command line).
 Then open localhost:4567 in your browser.
--You can download Gradle here (http://gradle.org/gradle-download/) -You can download JUnit here (http://junit.org/)  or here  (https://github.com/junit-team/junit/wiki/Download-and-Install) -You can download FluentLenium here (http://www.fluentlenium.org/)
+- You can download Gradle here (http://gradle.org/gradle-download/)
+- You can download JUnit here (http://junit.org/)  or here  (https://github.com/junit-team/junit/wiki/Download-and-Install)
+- You can download FluentLenium here (http://www.fluentlenium.org/)

 ## Tests